C3S/collecting_society_docker/README.rst

     $ docker-compose run erpserver execute update  \
         -m party,account,collecting_society

+Note: When developing and changing the db model, you probably want to try the above first, because this is the quickest way to adapt db changes.
+If you run into errors, it is a good idea to stop your containers and do a
+    $ docker-compose run erpserver execute db-delete.
+If a db build seems to hang, look for a 'running_db_creation.delete_me' locking file in the base folder.

 Examine and edit a database, use::

     $ docker-compose run erpserver execute db-psql